25ASmith-DS/BinaryBotsArchive/README.md

-# BinaryBotsArchive
+# Binary Bots Archive
-As of 1/7/2022
+As of 1/9/2022

+The Class files are fully functional and I recommend using them in the future.
+They provide functionality without having to rewrite, and make code more readable.